-You've almost set foot in the Big Apple and you're finalizing the details to make the trip unforgettable.
-If you're thinking about taking a cruise on the Hudson but are worried about whether your kids will enjoy it, you can be sure they'll love the experience.
+You've almost got one foot in the Big Apple and you're finalizing the details to make the trip unforgettable.
+If you're thinking about taking a Hudson River cruise but you're worried about whether your kids will enjoy it, you can be sure they'll love the experience.

 Here's a list of important factors to keep in mind to book the best New York cruise and make the most of the experience with the whole family.

-1. What is the best cruise to take with children?
+1. What is the best cruise to take with kids?

 There are a variety of cruises that ply the waters of the Hudson, but the most interesting for children is the one that lasts an hour and a half and crosses the south of Manhattan, taking you to the Statue of Liberty.